-- 1. Good housekeeping is the key to a safe and productive project and be always maintained.
-The Prime Contractor reserves the right to maintain good housekeeping by cleaning up Contractor (Trade Partner) areas as required and back-charging for the service. - 2.
-Waste receptacles be provided throughout the work area.
-Waste be kept segregated as required. - 3.
-Keep airways, access ways and ladders always clear of material. - 4.
-Clean up work areas as work progresses.
-Do not wait until the end of the shift. - 5.
+General - Good housekeeping is the key to a safe and productive project and shall always be maintained.

+- 1. Garbage bins/bags are provided at each site for your use. - 2.
+Keep stairways, access ways and ladders clear of material. - 3.
+Clean up work areas as work progresses. - 4.
 Do not throw garbage or materials from elevations.
-Lower in containers or install chutes to containers below. - 6.
-When stripping forms or other materials with nails, the nails be bent or pulled by the worker stripping and not left for someone else. - 7.
-Ensure materials are well secured especially at elevations to avoid movement during windy conditions. - 8.
-Areas in the proximity of emergency equipment such as fire extinguishers, hoses and emergency PPE be always kept clear of debris and materials. - 9.
-Hoses, and cords be placed in an orderly manner to avoid tripping hazards.
-Where practical all hoses, cords be suspended over areas where they may be exposed to damage. - 10.
-Oily rags be disposed of in metal cans and not placed with other garbage. - 11.
+Lower in containers or install chutes to containers below. - 5.
+When stripping forms or other materials with nails, the nails shall be bent or pulled by the worker stripping and not left for someone else. - 6.
+Ensure materials are well secured especially at elevations to avoid movement during windy conditions. - 7.
+Areas in proximity to emergency equipment such as fire extinguishers, hoses and emergency PPE shall always be kept clear of debris and materials. - 8.
+Hoses, cables, and cords shall be placed in an orderly manner to avoid tripping hazards.
+Where practical, all hoses, cords and cables shall be suspended above areas where they may be exposed to damage. - 9.
 Potential hazards should be controlled and reported immediately.

-Ladders (General)
+SAFE WORK PRACTICES Ladders (General)